memN0ps/arsenal-rs/parallel_syscalls-rs/README.md

 This code can be used to load a fresh copy of `NTDLL.dll` using system calls and extract system calls from the fresh copy of `NTDLL.dll` to call any Win32 API function of your choice.
 This may allow you to evade AV/EDR detections.
 Please note that the syscall stubs are allocated using `RWX` memory created using `VirtualAlloc()`, which is not optimal from an OPSEC perspective.

+Writing a tool with a blog post by self-research has learn a lot more than anything I've ever done: https://memn0ps.github.io/Parallel-Syscalls/

 ## Why Rust?

 Why not?
 Rust is awesome!
 A low-level statically (compiled) and strongly typed systems programming language that is faster than C/C++, allowing you to achieve memory safety, concurrency and perform low-level tasks writing high-level code with an excellent compiler, community and documentation.
 I have moved away from my old favourite languages C/C++/C#, and started my new Rusty adventure.